coredns/coredns.io/content/blog/corefile.md

 ~~~

 Note that most specific zone wins when a query comes in, so any `example.org` queries are going
-through the plugin defined for `example.org` above.
-The rest is handled by `.`.
+through the server defined for `example.org` above.
+The queries for `.org` are going to the other
+server.

 ## Reverse Zones